Last updated: May 6, 2026

 - If the email or phone changed, call HCA.
 Use 1-800-283-4465 and have the senior’s name, birth date, address, and case number ready.

 - If a renewal deadline is close, do not wait on login recovery alone.
-Fax, mail, or hand-deliver the proof and tell HCA that the portal access is broken.
+Fax, mail, or hand-deliver the proof and tell HCA that portal access is broken.

 - If you are helping a parent, keep a paper record.
 Write down the username, password hint, case number, and reset email used.